froggyos/froggyos.github.io/versions/1.16/docs/froggyscript3.md

 ```
 [parent_type]>[method_name]([arg1, arg2, ...]) => [return_type]
 ```
-`?` indicates an optional argument, and `= default_value` indicates a default value for an optional argument.
+`?` indicates an optional argument, and `= default_value` indicates a default value for an optional argument. `*` as a return type indicates the return type can vary (ususally because of array values).
 ```
 string>stringMethod(string? = "default") => string
 ```